d12frosted/elpa-mirror/stable-melpa/webdriver-readme.txt

     (message (webdriver-get-element-text session element))) (webdriver-session-stop session))

-Currently, there is not great support for constructing a requested capabilities object to pass to the New Session command.
+If you want to request the remote end for certain capabilities, you can do that using a `webdriver-capabilities' object, and adding options to it.
-For example, if you want to request a headless Firefox session, use:
+For example, for a headless Firefox session, you can use:
-(make-instance 'webdriver-session
-               :requested-capabilities
-               '(:alwaysMatch (:moz:firefoxOptions (:args ["-headless"]))))
+(let ((caps (make-instance 'webdriver-capabilities-firefox))) (webdriver-capabilities-firefox-add-arg caps "-headless" t) (make-instance 'webdriver-session :requested-capabilities caps)) This adds the "-headless" argument as part of :args in the :moz:firefoxOptions.
+The third argument t says to add this requested capability as an alwaysMatch capability.